collabdotcloud/docs.collab.cloud/docs/admin/manage-users.md

 1. Provide all required information for the new user.
 The email must be unique.
 Note that you may use this form to create a guest / external user, if you do so that user will be provisioned as a connections guest and will not be able to be changed.

+**Note!** External users cannot be invited directly in the Community.
+External users needs to be created in the dialog below.

     ![new user](/assets/images/screen-shots/admin/new-user.png)

 ---